 Following a leisurely breakfast on board, admiring the pleasing passing Sicilian landscapes, you will have the option of free time to explore the various characterful squares and churches of Catania, before taking a hands-on Sicilian pastry cooking class at the Società Storica Catanese (Catania Historical Society).

-Later this afternoon, the train will continue onto our final stop of Taormina with two nights at the Hotel San Domenico Palace.
+Later this afternoon, the train will continue onto our final stop of Taormina with two nights at the Hotel San Domenico Palace (or similar).